phenix1229/what-i-learned-in-week-0/README.md

 I learned about markdown, which is a simplified language used to quickly create websites and slides using text and symbols such as `#`, `*`, and `-`.

+---

+## Visual Studio Code (VSC)

+I learned how to edit files in VSC, as well as how to navigate through and manipulate text using keyboard shortcuts.
+I also learned how to search for and install extensions to increase/alter the capabilities of the program, and how to alter program preferences.

+---